sarifern/ciscorunning/README.md

 ```

 This command:
-- Finds all unconfirmed partner workouts older than 2 days
+- Finds all unconfirmed partner workouts older than 48 hours
 - Converts them to regular solo workouts (base distance only)
 - Removes partner links and bonus distance
 - Preserves the original workout data